 Dr Maximiliano Mendez Parra of the Overseas Development Institute looked at the options for future UK trade relations with developing countries.
 He noted that the UK is an important destination for many developing countries and that Brexit could be an opportunity to streamline the supply chain through removal of unnecessary standards.
 However, he noted there was little opportunity for reciprocity with developing nations.

 Discussion focused on the likely practical impacts on trade, including costly delays at borders, especially where manufacture has come to rely on frequent transportation of goods across borders.
 It was also noted that the UK had little negotiating capacity and that prioritisation would be required.

 The task ahead is very large and complex; opportunities exist for increasing prosperity but significant hurdles must be carefully cleared.

 DOWNLOAD PRESENTATION SLIDES – here soon

-The other will cover the afternoon session – How can British trade policy prosper outside the EU?
+An additional Professional Briefings is in preparation covering the afternoon session – How can British trade policy prosper outside the EU?
 They will be published in pdf format on this website.